 Social Sciences Modern European History World History, American History, US Government* Humanities* Economics and Financial Literacy,* Current Events.*

-Biology, Anatomy & Physiology, Chemistry, Marine Science, Physics, Physical Science
+Science Biology, Anatomy & Physiology, Chemistry, Marine Science, Physics, Physical Science.

 Not all courses are offered every year.

-Students are required to complete 100 hours of documented community service, and volunteer their time and talents in a variety of ways.
-Some of the settings where Lee students have made a difference include museums, public schools, nursing homes, hospitals, libraries, and animal shelters.
+Students are required to complete 100 hours of documented community service and volunteer their time and talents in a variety of ways.
+Some of the settings where Lee students have made a difference include museums, various local charities, public schools, hospitals, libraries, and animal shelters.

 College and University Acceptance

-Agnes Scott, American Conservatory Theater, American University, Art Institute of Tampa, Auburn, Bard, Bard College Berlin (Germany), Boston University, Brown, Case Western Reserve, College of William and Mary, Columbia, Cornell, Eckerd, Elon, Embry-Riddle, Emory, Florida State, George Mason, George Washington, Georgia Tech, Guilford, Hillsdale, Marquette, New College, Maryland Institute College of Art, Northwestern, Oxford (England); Pomona, Pont Even School of Contemporary Art (France), Queens University (NC), Rabat International University (Morocco), Rennes Business School (France), Ringling School of Art & Design, Rollins, Rutgers, Sarah Lawrence, St. Leo, Stetson University School of Law, Taylor, Tufts, Tulane, University of Chicago, University of Evansville, University of Florida, UNC Chapel Hill, University of South Florida, University of Nebraska, University of Tampa, Vassar, Virginia Tech, Wilkes and Wooster.
+Agnes Scott, American Conservatory Theater, American University, Art Institute of Tampa, Auburn, Bard, Bard College Berlin (Germany), Boston University, Brown, Case Western Reserve, Clemson, College of William and Mary, Columbia, Cornell, Eckerd, Elon, Embry-Riddle, Emory, Eugene Lang, Florida State, Florida Southern, George Mason, George Washington, Georgetown, Georgia Tech, Guilford, Harvard, Hillsdale, Marquette, New College, Maryland Institute College of Art, Northwestern, Oxford (England), Pomona, Pont Even School of Contemporary Art (France), Queens University (NC), Rabat International University (Morocco), Rennes Business School (France), Ringling School of Art & Design, Rollins, Rutgers, Sarah Lawrence, St. Leo, Stetson University School of Law, Taylor, Tufts, Tulane, UMass-Amherst, University of Chicago, University of Evansville, University of Florida, UNC Chapel Hill, University of South Florida, University of Nebraska, University of Tampa, Vassar, Virginia Tech, Wilkes and Wooster.